 We also used Packer to build the virtual machine for development, so this is where the two are in synch: we used the same software to build the servers to Amazon as we used to build the virtual machine for development.
-So they’re based off the same packages.
+So they’re based on the same packages.

-Docker: This is used to run the Jenkins application.
+This is used to run the Jenkins application.

 If you’d like to read more about our web hosting and infrastructure James’ latest blog post details the results of our 2019 modernisation program.